-Text size, a major factor in ease of reading, is controlled through the Internet Explorer menu.
+Text size, a major factor in ease of reading, is controlled through your browser menu.
 Choose View and Text Size to adjust the overall text size.
 The graphic shows the settings used to select one of five text sizes.

 IE provides font choices for a "Web page font" which should be proportionately spaced for easy paragraph reading, and a "plain text font" which should be monospaced for code listings.
 Either Times New Roman or Verdana are popular choices for Web page font, while Lucida Console is the preferred plain text font.

 |Web page||plain text|

 You have just read about four display factors that influence ease of reading and eye comfort.
 Name them.
 Click the check point to confirm your answers.

 The computer you use for the course should be set up to show full file names.
 Computers are usually shipped with part of the names of files automatically hidden.
 Presumably, this makes file names look less complex to new users, but it will cause you unnecessary problems.
 You do not want to work with a computer that hides file extensions -- for example ".txt" and ".html" may be hidden from view.
 Change this option in Windows or Mac OS to make your work easier.

 Have you wondered how the World Wide Web keeps billions of HTML pages on millions of computers all over the world neatly organized?
 My Web pages and your Web pages can be accessed by any computer on the Internet because our pages have totally unique names and addresses.
 You cannot address your pages as I do and vice versa.